 You persistently need to be moving forward in life.
-That is valid for all levels and areas – personally, emotionally, spiritually and professionally.
+That is valid for all levels and areas – personally, emotionally, spiritually, and professionally.
 If you can achieve constant forward movement in all those areas simultaneously and give back, then you will be happy.
 It’s like being on endorphins, non-stop.

 If you don’t believe me, then just think of the opposite of progress.
 It too is simple.
 It’s when we stagnate.
 When you begin stagnating you begin becoming unhappy consistently.
 Personal example.
 My wife and I have had tremendous growth over the past years.
 Everything seemed like your typical picture book story.
-Our careers flourished, despite perhaps not being in “the” job, our family kept growing, we kept learning new things, certifications, travels, mediation and what not.
+Our careers flourished, despite perhaps not being in “the” job, our family kept growing, we kept learning new things, certifications, travels, meditation, and whatnot.
 In 2018 we were in a position to quit our jobs to focus on family.
 This continued over the years progress is what made/makes us happy.
 Albeit having done a lot in 2018, we now feel that on a professional level its time to move forward again.
 We don’t want our happiness to be fleeting and hence need to make bigger strides again.
 Make sense?

 To simplify for your life, I’m sure you have heard of the saying that goes along the lines of, “whatever you want to achieve in life starts with the first step.”
-It really is true, but what it comes down to is for you not to focus on money, not to focus on the goal, not to focus on lowering your standards, but to focus on tackling the journey.
+It really is true, but what it comes down to is for you not to focus on money, not to focus on the goal, not to focus on lowering your standards, but to focus on tackling the journey, the vision.
 Taking that first step and getting started.
 Moving towards your goal is the progress that will make you happy in the long run, not the moment of satisfaction of achieving it.

 So whatever the journey is that you want to walk towards, start.
 I can only encourage you to take the first step and condition your mind to enjoy the journey.
-Whether you want to lose weight, start a new business or make a relationship right.
+Whether you want to lose weight, start a new business, or make a relationship right.
 Keep moving forward.